-Southern Rock Lobster Jasus edwardsii

-A common southern Australian and New Zealand lobster which grows up to 50 cm long, although is rarely seen at that size.
+Southern rock lobster Jasus edwardsii A common southern Australian and New Zealand lobster which grows up to 50cm long, although is rarely seen at that size.
 It is found over a broad depth range from the shallows out to the edge of the continental shelf.
 This species has a complex life cycle, including a swimming larval stage which travels in the plankton for one to two years before settling.
 The next larval stage (called a puerulus) settles on reefs looking like a miniature adult lobster.

-PHOTO: © H. Crawford, CC BY Attribution
+Red bait crab / cleft-fronted shore crab

-Red Bait Crab / Cleft-fronted Shore Crab Guinusia chabrus (Plagusia chabrus) A red-orange crab with short dark maroon hairs on the shell.
+Guinusia chabrus (Plagusia chabrus)

+A red-orange crab with short dark maroon hair on the shell.
 Juveniles are a grey-brown colour.
-These crabs are found on shallow wave-exposed reefs, in crevices and on jetty piles across southern and eastern Australia.
-Red Bait Crabs are very fast-moving and can be aggressive.
+These crabs are found on shallow wave-exposed reefs, in crevices and around jetty piles across southern and eastern Australia.
+Red bait crabs are very fast-moving and can be aggressive.
 This species feeds on small animals such as hydroids, bryozoans and sponges.

-PHOTO: © P. Southwood, CC BY-SA 3.0
+© P. Southwood, CC BY-SA 3.0

-Hermit Crabs Paguristes species
+Hermit crabs Paguristes species

-Hermit Crabs protect the soft parts of their body by living in a discarded shell from another animal.
+Hermit crabs protect the soft parts of their body by living in a discarded shell from another animal.
 They commonly use gastropod shells including empty tulip shells, spindle shells and other whelks.
-One of the most common species, the Southern Hermit Crab, Paguristes frontalis, is found on shallow reefs and in seagrass beds across southern Australia.
+One of the most common species, the southern hermit crab, Paguristes frontalis, is found on shallow reefs and in seagrass beds across southern Australia.

-PHOTO: © J. Lewis, CC BY Attribution
+© J. Lewis, CC BY Attribution

-Smooth Seaweed Crab / Golden Decorator Crab Naxia aurita A common decorator crab which camouflages itself by sticking pieces of seagrass or seaweed to its yellow-brown shell (carapace) with the aid of hook-like hairs on the shell surface.
-Smooth Seaweed Crabs are often found under jetties and are also common in American River on Kangaroo Island.
-They are found from just below tide level to around 100 m deep.
-PHOTO 1: © K. Smith, CC BY Attribution PHOTO 2: © Museum Victoria, CC BY Attribution
+Smooth seaweed crab / goldendecorator crab Naxia aurita A common decorator crab which camouflages itself by sticking pieces of seagrass or seaweed to its yellow-brown shell (carapace) with the aid of hook-like hairs on the shell surface.
+Smooth seaweed crabs are often found under jetties and are also common in American River on Kangaroo Island.
+They are found from just below tide level to around 100 metres deep. © K. Smith, CC BY Attribution © Museum Victoria, CC BY Attribution

-Sea Cucumber such as Southern Sea Cucumber Australostichopus mollis Sea cucumbers are sausage-shaped animals with no skeleton other than tiny calcareous pieces called ossicles which strengthen the body wall.
+Sea cucumber such as southern sea cucumber Australostichopus mollis Sea cucumbers are sausage-shaped animals with no skeleton other than tiny calcareous pieces called ossicles which strengthen the body wall.
 There are various species of sea cucumber on shallow reefs around South Australia.
-The largest is a reddish-brown or yellowish-brown sea cucumber with bumps on the body surface, which grows to around 20 cm long.
-These animals usually remain hidden during the day and come out at night to feed on organic particles.

-PHOTO: © J. Baker, CC BY Attribution
+The largest is a reddish-brown or yellowish-brown sea cucumber with bumps on the body surface, and grows to around 20cm long.
+These animals usually remain hidden during the day and come out at night to feed on organic particles. © J. Baker, CC BY Attribution

-Nudibranchs and other sea slugs such as Ceratosoma brevicaudatum There are many species of sea slug in South Australia.
-Most are small and hard to see when snorkelling, although a few more obvious ones grow to more than 5 cm and are brightly coloured.
-One of the largest, the Short-tailed ceratosoma, grows up to 15 cm long.
+Nudibranchs and other sea slugs

+such as Ceratosoma brevicaudatum

+There are many species of sea slugs in South Australia.
+Most are small and hard to see when snorkelling, although a few more obvious ones grow to more than 5cm and are brightly coloured.
+One of the largest, the short-tailed ceratosoma, grows up to 15cm long.
 Nudibranchs are sea slugs with no shell inside and each animal is both male and female.
 Each type of nudibranch specialises in one kind of food such as sponges, hydroids, bryozoans or seaweed.

-PHOTO: © H. Crawford, CC BY Attribution
+© H. Crawford, CC BY Attribution

-Polychaete Worms
+Polychaete worms

 There are many kinds of segmented worms which live in shallow reefs areas, under rocks or in reef crevices.
 Some live buried in sand or rubble and others live in seaweed.
 Most are rarely seen.
 Some worms scavenge dead animals, others are active predators on other invertebrates, and some eat marine plants.

-PHOTO: © L. Altoff, CC BY Attribution
+© L. Altoff, CC BY Attribution

-Along our coast we have the largest mangrove stands in Southern Australia, 14 types of seagrass and more than 1,500 species of seaweed that provide essential food and shelter for our marine life.
+Marine plants Along our coast we have the largest mangrove stands in southern Australia, 14 types of seagrass and more than 1,500 species of seaweed that provide essential food and shelter for our marine life.